erenayar-12/DSA210-Project/README.md

 ## Overview

-#### Search Question: "Do depression rate in a city and attendance rate to any art activity in that city are correlated?"
+#### Search Question: "Do depression rate in Türkiye and attendance rate to any art activity in Türkiye are correlated?"
-#### In this project, I will analyze the relationship between depression rate of population and rate of attending an art activity such as going to a theatre, concert, play or art gallery.
+#### In this project, I will analyze the relationship between suicide rate of population and rate of attending an art activity such as going to a theatre, concert or opera.
 I aim to prove that activities related to art improves well-being and mental health.
 I will find out which activity help the people most in terms of mental issues via statistical tools and data visualizations.